rohit12crj/Study-Notes/Git/notes.md

 ---

 ✅ How do you recover deleted branch?
+- If a branch is deleted accidentally, the commits are usually still in Git’s database for some time.
+- You can recover the branch using git reflog, which records where HEAD and branch references previously pointed.

+---

 ✅ What is git bisect?
+- Git bisect uses a binary search algorithm to efficiently locate the commit that introduced a bug.

+---

 ✅ What are Git Hooks (pre-commit, pre-push) & give example when to use then ?